mikko-apo/ki-router.js/README.md

 # Sinatra route syntax + pushState/hashbang support + plain urls

-Sinatra defined a powerful url routing syntax that is used to identify different views in the application and the parameters used by the view.
-Javascript single page apps can benefit from the same by using ki-router.js.
+[Sinatra](http://www.sinatrarb.com/) has a powerful url routing syntax that is used to identify different views in the application and the parameters used by the view.
+Javascript based apps can benefit from the same approach by using ki-router.js.

 # Why should you use it?

+If you want:
+* Bookmarkable and clean REST like urls for example: /book/123
+* Url parameter parsing: params.id => "123"
+* Centralized and clear control structure for the application

+    router.add("/book/:id", function (params) { show_book( params.id ) } );

-ki-router.js makes it relative easy to implement a modern single page app that supports clean REST-like bookmarkable urls.
-It supports three kinds of single page app modes:
+ki-router.js makes it easy to create a modern single page app in a clean way:

-* historyApi
-* hashbang
-* transparent
+* Use regular links in HTML.
+This leads to cleaner javascript and there is no more need to bind view change listeners in javascript
+* Browser support.
+Firefox, Safari, Chrome, IE10/9/8.
+Older browsers are also supported if the backend server is able to render the page fully
+* Gracefully degrading web app with different alternative strategies (pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript)

 To use it all you need to do to is:

-* Use plain HTML with regular a href links
 * Include ki-router.js
 * Configure router routes
-* (For transparent mode you need to configure backend server to return the same page for all possible urls)

-In return you get:

-* Bookmarkable and clean REST like urls
-* Url parameter parsing
-* Centralized and clear control structure for the application
-* Cleaner javascript, there is no more need to bind view change listeners in javascript
-* Browser support: Firefox, Safari, Chrome, IE10/9/8.
-Older browsers are also supported if the backend server is able to render the page fully.
-* Gracefully degrading web app with different alternative strategies (pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript)
+* Use plain HTML with regular a href links (single page app mode)

 Additional technical features include: